iammesina012/troubleshooting-case-studies/README.md

 | 02 | Windows 11 Clean Installation Using a Bootable USB
 | 03 | Windows 11 Post-Installation Setup
 | 04 | Windows Performance Troubleshooting for Gaming

-## Future Case Studies

-As I continue learning and gaining hands-on experience, I plan to add more real-world troubleshooting scenarios to this portfolio.

-Some topics I plan to explore include:

-- Basic Network Troubleshooting